AdiBhushan10/Supervised-Machine-Learning/README.md

 Note: Please update the code to get the address of the saved .csv data files in your personal computer that I have attached in my repository and then run the code.

-P.S.
-I only split into Training and Testing datasets and hence you will see me using Validation and Testing terms interchangeably.Please consider this for my analysis.
+P.S: I only split into Training and Testing datasets and hence you will see me using Validation and Testing terms interchangeably.Please consider this for my analysis.